 Summary

-The lintquarto package enables you to run a range of linters, static type checkers and code analysis tools on python code in Quarto .qmd files.
+The lintquarto package enables you to run a range of linters, formatters, static type checkers and code analysis tools on python code in Quarto .qmd files.

 This page provides an overview of the available tools.